mapzen/speakerbox/README.md

 ## Usage

-Speakerbox streamlines and simplifies basic [TextToSpeech][1] tasks and adds powerful new functionality.
+Speakerbox simplifies basic [TextToSpeech][1] tasks and adds new tools including muting and text substitution.

 #### Initializion

 Speakerbox creates and manages a new instance of [TextToSpeech][1] for a given activity.

 ```java
 Speakerbox speakerbox = new Speakerbox(activity);
 ```

 There is no need to create your own [OnInitListener][2].
-If you pass text to Speakerbox before the [TextToSpeech][1] engine is initialized it will automatically play the text once initialziation is complete.
+If you pass text to Speakerbox before the [TextToSpeech][1] engine has finished initializing it will save the text and automatically play it once initialization is complete.

 #### Play

-Sythesizing text to speech with Speakerbox is simple.
-The text will play immediately or once initializion is complete (see above).
+Synthesizing text to speech with Speakerbox is simple.
+The text will play immediately or once initialization is complete (see above).

 ```java
 Speakerbox speakerbox = new Speakerbox(activity);